-The MINI PRO has 32 universal inputs which support monitoring temperature, contact closures or any 0-5 VDC or 4-20 mA sensors.
+The MINI PRO2 has 32 universal inputs which support monitoring temperature, contact closures or any 0-5 VDC or 4-20 mA sensors.
 Two RS485 serial ports are available to monitor Modbus RTU enabled devices or act as a DNP outstation.

 The system features a built-in web server for programming and status monitoring of the site, including a historical graphing engine.
 The alarm logic is programmable with multiple severity levels and all programming is stored in non-volatile memory.
-The MINI PRO has Ethernet communications with support for IPv6, IPv4, HTTP, HTTPS, RADIUS Password Authentication, SNMP v1, v2c and v3 and SMTP (Email) and is easily integrated into Quest’s OspreyFMS® network management software or any third-party NMS.
+The MINI PRO2 has Ethernet communications with support for IPv6, IPv4, HTTP, HTTPS, RADIUS Password Authentication, SNMP v1, v2c and v3 and SMTP (Email) and is easily integrated into Quest’s OspreyFMS® network management software or any third-party NMS.

 The RSC 1000™ is a technology leading energy efficient HVAC lead/lag controller on the market today.
 The RSC 1000 can be remotely managed across an IP network using standard IP network protocols, SNMPv1, SNMPv2c and now SNMPv3.
 Combining the RSC 1000’s existing IPv6 addressing and HTTPS secure browser access; the RSC 1000 operates to current CIP security standards.

 The RSC 1000’s color touch screen interface provides simple onsite management of HVAC systems, allowing total control of the AC units.
 The RSC 1000’s browser interface is user-friendly and easy to use.